TobySpooner/Opinia/README.md

 ## User Stories

-- As a user, I want to view other people's posts and be abl to scroll through them.
+- As a user, I want to view other people's posts and be able to scroll through them.
 - As a user, I want to be able to create an account and sign in to it.
 - As a user, I want to be able to create posts.
 - As a user, I want to be able to interact with posts (liking and commenting).
-- As a user, I want to be able to make changes to my account including changing details like my username or even deleting it.
+- As a user, I want to be able to make changes to my account, including changing details like my username or even deleting it.
 - As a user, I want to be able to request a copy of my data.

 ## Tech Stack